My Scottish business is in trouble! What is voluntary liquidation?"

 2015 Insolvency Statistics - Scotland only (figures from AiB):

-- 730 Scottish registered companies went into liquidation in 2013.
-This figure includes; compulsory liquidations and creditors voluntary liquidations.
-As for administrations and receiverships, the figure was 125.
+- 915 Scottish registered companies went into liquidation in 2013 (this figure includes compulsory liquidations and creditors voluntary liquidations).
+There were 10 receiverships.

-- As for CVAs, only 25, yes you read that correctly, 25 companies were saved by the CVA tool in 2013.
+- As for CVAs, only 16, yes you read that correctly, 16 companies were saved by the CVA tool in 2013.
 In the first half of 2014, there were 10 CVAs.
 This is a scandalous waste of good businesses.
-Incidentally the Government also wants more companies to use CVA!
+Incidentally the Government also wants more companies to use CVA! (source: UK Insolvency Statistics)